sameerkali/target_companies/README.md

 - 📍 Filter by location, work-life balance, company tier, and DSA difficulty
 - 📊 Sort by salary or company name
 - 📤 Export data to CSV with one click
-- 🌐 External links to career portals and LinkedIn profiles
+- 🌐 External links to career portals and LinkedIn

----

 ## 🛠️ Tech Stack